-Congolese arts and crafts historically have served both practical and spiritual purposes.
-Many ethnic groups created wooden masks to be worn during important ceremonies and spiritual power.
+Another art form traditionally common in the DRC are wooden sculptures carved into human or human-like shapes, often with exaggerated facial features or body parts.
+Although the designs of such sculptures varied by region and ethnic group, many groups believed these sculptures contained spiritual power.
 For example, members of the Kongo ethnic group believed that their elaborate nkisi nkondi statues had the power to absorb curses of evil spirits and thereby render those curses harmless.
 Other groups carved statues of great kings that were meant to embody the souls of those kings once they passed away.
 After Christianity arrived in the region (see p2 of Religion and Spirituality), copper and ivory crucifixes became common objects of art.